csdcorp/speech_to_text/README.md

 parameter on the `listen` method.
 It also has a new `locales` method that returns a list of supported locales for speech on the device.

-The 0.6.0 version added a Duration parameter to the listen method to set a maximum time to listen before automatically cancelling.

-*Note*: This plugin is under development and will be extended over the coming weeks.
+*Note*: This plugin is solidifying, feedback from any test devices is welcome.

 ## Using